keptn/lifecycle-toolkit/docs/content/en/docs/install/cert-manager.md

 For a description of the architecture, see
 [Keptn Certificate Manager](../concepts/architecture/cert-manager.md).

-KLT also works well with the `cert-manager.io`.
+KLT also works well with `cert-manager.io`.
-If you are already `cert-manager.io`, you can continue to use it for other components and use the KLT cert-manager just for KLT activities or you can disable the KLT cert-manager
+If you are already using `cert-manager.io`, you can continue to use it for other components and use the KLT cert-manager just for KLT activities or you can disable the KLT cert-manager